Solve the exercise:

 Therefore, the expression with the greatest value is .

-First we'll use the fact that raising any number to the power of 0 gives the result 1, mathematically:
+When raising any number to the power of 0 it results in the value 1, mathematically:

-And we'll use this fact in the denominator to get expressions with identical bases in both the numerator and denominator:
+Apply this to the denominator to obtain expressions with identical bases in both the numerator and denominator:

-Now we'll recall the power rule for power of a power to simplify the expression in the denominator:
+Recall the power rule for power of a power in order to simplify the expression in the denominator:

-We'll apply these two rules to the expression we got above:
+Apply these two rules to the expression that we obtained above:

-Where in the first stage we applied the first rule we mentioned earlier - the power of a power rule and simplified the expression in the exponent of the denominator term, then in the next stage we applied the second power rule mentioned before - the division rule for terms with identical bases, and again simplified the expression in the resulting exponent,
+In the first stage we applied the power of a power rule and proceeded to simplify the expression in the exponent of the denominator term.
+In the next stage we applied the second power rule - The division rule for terms with identical bases, and again simplified the expression in the resulting exponent.

 Finally we'll use the power rule for negative exponents:

-And we'll apply it to the expression we got:
+We'll apply it to the expression that we obtained:

 Therefore the correct answer is A.